f5devcentral/nginx_automation_examples/workflow guides/nginxaas-nap/Readme.md

-# Deploy F5 NGINX as a Service for Azure with App Protect, a Demo Application, and Azure Grafana.
+# Deploy F5 NGINXaaS for Azure with App Protect, a Demo Application, and Azure Grafana.
 ==================================================================================================

 ## Table of Contents